Can Sex Offenders Travel?

 However, if your trip will only last for seven days or less, you don’t have to notify law enforcement.
 Ensuring that you comply with the annual registration requirement before traveling helps you avoid a conviction and hefty penalties that come with failure to register and update your information.

-- Traveling internationally and the International Megan’s Law
+2. International Travel and the International Megan’s Law

 For instance, any registered sex offender traveling from the United States to another country must notify law enforcement within at least 21 days prior to travel.
 It’s also important to note that reporting your international travel should be done regardless of the time you plan to be away.
 That means if you are traveling to Mexico to enjoy cocktails on those pristine beaches for just five days, you’ll still be required to notify the law enforcement 21 days before travel.